XRPLF/xrpl-dev-portal/docs/use-cases/defi/integrate-with-xrpl-dex.md

 ## Set Up Node Services

-For lighter use cases, you can often rely on free public servers.
-However, more serious use of the XRP Ledger requires your own infrastructure.
+For less complex applications, you can often rely on free public servers.
+However, more critical use cases of the XRP Ledger require your own infrastructure.

 There are many reasons you might want to run your own servers, but most of them can be summarized as: you can trust your own server, you have control over its workload, and you're not at the mercy of others to decide when and how you can access it.
 See [Reasons to Run Your Own Server](networks-and-servers.html#reasons-to-run-your-own-server).